Frenzy and the Necktie Strangler

 The son of a greengrocer, and hence familiar with the workings of the market, Hitchcock spent many weeks filming Frenzy during that summer.
 Consequently I would often spend my breakfast break watching him work.
 He was meticulous and extremely demanding of his actors, and I recall him shooting countless takes of each scene, with one notable exception.

 It was around noon, and I was unloading a lorry in the centre of the market, close to St. Paul’s Church.
 Without warning, a number of police squad cars appeared.
-The cars screeched to a halt, doors open and police rushed out.
+The cars screeched to a halt, doors opened and police rushed out.
 More than a few porters panicked, thinking the Old Bill were about to nick everyone in sight.
 However I thought there was something odd, since most of the cops had excellent suntans.
 Sure enough, as I looked around, there was Hitchcock, once more stood in a nearby doorway, this time grinning from ear to ear; and there was no second take.

 The director had gambled on a one-take shot and he was lucky.
 Several of the unsuspecting porters would not have been adverse to giving both him and his cast a ‘right-hander’.
 You crossed these guys at your peril, as film actor Richard Harris was to learn during that summer.

 Several years later, after the market moved to Nine Elms in Vauxhall, the police carried out one of these raids for real.
 Wide-scale theft of goods had increasingly become an economic threat to the existence of many firms.
 I had witnessed hijacking of lorries during daylight hours, some directly outside Bow Street police station, but far greater theft was taking place at night in Nine Elms.
-Consequently, this particular
+Consequently this particular

 raid took place during the night-shift and the police made a number of arrests.
 Fortunately my Dad, who was there at the time, was not among them.